Decision Processes Track

 MKTG 2110 Consumer Behavior

-MKTG 2370 Introduction to Brain Science for Business
+MKTG 2370 Applied Neuroscience for Business Decisions

-MKTG 3500 Consumer Neuroscience
+MKTG 3500 Special Topics: Consumer Neuroscience

 PSYC 2737/PPE 153 Judgment and Decisions

-PSYC 2650 Behavioral Economics in Psychology
+PSYC 2750 Behavioral Economics and Psychology

 *OIDD 2200 will be counted as elective only if taken in academic years prior to 2020/2021.
 Current students in this track may reach out to the OID Advisors to discuss their options regarding this change.